Perfect Pan-Seared Scallops

 Plump, rich, creamy scallops with a perfect browned exterior are just minutes away and so easy to make at home!

-Big, fat, richly flavored, ivory seared sea scallops are something many of us have only enjoyed at a restaurant.
-And if they are on a menu at a seafood restaurant, that’s probably what Gary will order (and I won’t be sad to trade bites at all).
-But they are almost stupidly easy to cook at home, if you keep a few things in mind!
+Big, fat, richly flavored, ivory-seared sea scallops are something many of us have only enjoyed at a restaurant.
+While they may be intimidating and seem like a night-out indulgence, scallops are almost stupidly easy to cook at home as long as you keep a few things in mind!

 What Are Scallops?